aphysci/gravity/test/examples/14-AnomalyDetection/Readme.md

 # Gravity Machine Learning Example
 This example shows a Gravity anomaly detector that can detect changes in the relationship between data streams.
 It shows how one might use TensorFlow to implement machine learning in Gravity.

-There are two scripts that run Gravity node clusters [^1]:
+There are two scripts that run Gravity node clusters*:
-[^1]: The TensorFlow libraries may print warning messages to the terminal about CUDA support when you run these scripts.
-The examples will work with or without CUDA so you can ignore these messages.
-For help configuring CUDA, here's a good place to start: https://www.tensorflow.org/install/gpu

 If you don't already have TensorFlow installed, you should be able to install it by running: